NCMuseum/Lone-Phone/Phone Booth Server/readme.md

 - disable camera
 ```

-- Open the boot config file and add the following to enable SPI1
+- Open the boot config file and add the following to enable SPI1 to enable the LED Driver

 ```
 sudo nano /boot/firmware/config.txt